buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialLayerSetUsage.md

 > NOTE  The attribute _ReferenceExtent_ shall be asserted, if an _IfcMaterialLayerSetWithOffsets_ is included in the _ForLayerSet.MaterialLayers_ list of material layers.

-> NOTE  The _ReferenceExtent_ for _IfcWallStandardCase_ is the reference height starting at z=0 being the XY plane of the object coordinate system.
+> NOTE  The _ReferenceExtent_ for _IfcWall_ is the reference height starting at z=0 being the XY plane of the object coordinate system.